jkeefe/alexa-pi/README.md

 Then ...

-I downloaded and installed the Raspberry Pi operating system as [described in the Amazon documents](https://github.com/alexa/alexa-avs-raspberry-pi#0---setting-up-the-raspberry-pi).
+I downloaded and installed the "Raspbian Jessie" Raspberry Pi operating system as [described in the Amazon documents](https://github.com/alexa/alexa-avs-raspberry-pi#0---setting-up-the-raspberry-pi).
 Even though some documentation says a 4GB SD card will work, I found you needed something bigger -- so I had to run down the street and pick up a 32GB card.

 The Pi version doesn't let you address Alexa by saying "Alexa ... ."
 Instead, you have to push a button.
 In the Amazon instructions, that button is virtual -- on the screen the Pi is connected to.

 I wanted to use a physical button, which is described [in a video by Novasprit Tech](https://www.youtube.com/watch?v=frH9HaQTFL8).
 He has [code to go with it](https://goo.gl/altsmD), too.
 So I decided to go that way.

+Then I followd the instructions in the [video](https://www.youtube.com/watch?v=frH9HaQTFL8).

 Cloned the repo with: